DeskShare homepage Deutsch Français Español Portuguese

 Subscribe to our DeskShare News.

-WebCam Monitor v5.03
+WebCam Monitor 6.28

-Configuring Your Camera and PC for Internet Streaming
+Configuring Your PC for Internet Broadcasting

 The most common type of computer network today uses the Internet Protocol, almost always abbreviated to "IP".
 There are two types of IP addresses - Private and Public.
-The numbers that begin with 192.168.x.x are called Private IP addresses - and they are only useful inside your network.
+The numbers that begin with 192.168.x.x are called Private or Non-Routable IP addresses - and they are only useful inside your network.
 So your desktop computer might be 192.168.2.2, and your laptop might be 192.168.2.3.
 Public IP addresses are assigned by your ISP.
-You can see your Public IP address by visiting http://www.MyPcIPInfo.com.
+You can see your Public IP address by visiting http://www.deskshare.com/MyPcInfo.aspx.

 A typical home or small office LAN has a router that connects to the Internet.
 Every other device on the network connects to Internet servers by going through the router.
 The router in these situations is often called a "firewall".

 Because there are so many brands of router that you may be using, we can't give detailed instructions for each.
-By following the basic procedure shown here you should be able to set up your own router to allow WebCam Monitor video streams to be seen from the Internet.
+By following the basic procedure shown here you should be able to set up your own router to allow WebCam Monitor video broadcasts to be seen from the Internet.

 For most routers, there are two ways to allow the video out of your network: put the computer in the DMZ and use Port Forwarding.

 In the special vocabulary of network firewalls, the DMZ is a zone which has no security.
 All connection attempts are permitted through.
-If you put your PC in the DMZ, WebCam Monitor streams will be visible from outside, but so will every other network port, which may leave your computer open to system hijackers.
+If you put your PC in the DMZ, WebCam Monitor broadcasts will be visible from outside, but so will every other network port, which may leave your computer open to system hijackers.
 Therefore, we recommend that instead, you use Port Forwarding.

 Port Forwarding

 One aspect of IP networking is the use of different "ports" for different kinds of network service.
-In Port Forwarding, you will instruct your router to pass along requests that come to the video streaming port to your PC, while ignoring other requests.
+In Port Forwarding, you will instruct your router to pass along requests that come to the video broadcasting port to your PC, while ignoring other requests.

 First of all, you'll need to open the configuration utility for your router.
 Of course, different companies use different systems, but a common one is to open a web browser and type a particular address into its Address Bar, often 192.168.1.1.
 You can find out how to do this from the manual for your router, or the manufacturer's web site.

 Now you'll need to locate the Port Forwarding configuration for your router.
-This will look different for every brand and model of router, so don't expect yours to look exactly like my illustration.
+This will look different for every brand and model of router, so don't expect yours to look exactly like the illustration.
 Some common names for this configuration screen may be 'Virtual Server' or 'Applications'.

 You will need to pick a port to forward.
-WebCam Monitor lets you select any port for streaming.
-The default is port 80, but when streaming using a cable modem or DSL modem to connect to the Internet, we recommend a higher-numbered port, like port 4569.
-There are two reasons for this:
+WebCam Monitor lets you select any port for broadcasting.
+The default is port 1040, but when broadcasting using a cable modem or DSL modem to connect to the Internet, we recommend a higher-numbered port, like port 4569.

 1. Most Internet Service Providers now block access to commonly-used ports in order to keep you from running a server in your home while only paying for a consumer account.
 Ports frequently blocked by ISPs include 25, 80, and 8080.